Navigating Classic Assets and Smart Contract Tokens on Soroban

 With this flow in mind, we can think of the characteristics that a developer must have to perform better.

-Technology is an ever-evolving field, so there’s an important role in the tools we programmers, use and the things we learn in our career.
+Technology is an ever-evolving field, so there’s an important role in the tools we programmers, use and the things we learn in our careers.
 Good engineers understand what is good for them and what is good for the project; they do not accept easily, but also do not deny everything; they are virtuous and are aware of their choices.
 However, there are a few types of behavior that happen very often and catch my attention:

 Many engineers don’t see all the edges of what’s being developed and sometimes we need to try to sabotage ourselves to discover these limits.
 When developing, we often only take into account the acceptance criteria raised in advance, but forget to evaluate the different ways a user can interact with the application.
 Do not only think about the ideal path, but also in all these alternative paths that a user may experiment with.